 We have not been able to establish George’s link with the Antiguan Nugents though shared Irish heritage suggests they were of the same family.
 For a period, George was MP for Buckingham, and saw military service in the Netherlands and Ireland.
 He appears to have applied for the post of Lieutenant Governor of Jamaica, one of the crown’s most important colonies, when the man previously appointed drowned on his way to take up the post.
 In his introduction to Lady Nugent’s Journal, Philip Wright says the post was ‘among the most highly prized’.

-I discovered while preparing this page that Maria Nugent also kept a journal of her time in India, though the privately published and prosaically titled ‘A Journal from the year 1811 till the year 1815, including a voyage to and residence in India’ did not have the same lasting impact as her writing on Jamaica.
-(Interestingly, the 1907 edition of the Jamaican Journal includes entries on her time in India and Britain.)
-On their return from India in 1815 they called at St Helena and Maria wrote soon afterwards that ‘Bonaparte is again in France [after his escape from Elba], and all the world is in confusion’.
+While preparing this page I discovered that Maria Nugent also kept a journal of her time in India, privately published and prosaically titled ‘A Journal from the year 1811 till the year 1815, including a voyage to and residence in India.’
+This did not have the same lasting impact as her writing on Jamaica.
+(The 1839 and 1907 edition of the Jamaican Journal include entries on her time in India and Britain.)
+On their return from India in 1815 they called at St Helena and Maria wrote afterwards that ‘Bonaparte is again in France [after his escape from Elba], and all the world is in confusion’.
 Little did she know that before the year was out Napoleon would be defeated at Waterloo and exiled to the island she had just left, which she described as ‘a black volcanic mountain, just rising out of the sea’.

 George ended his active service with the rank of Field Marshall.
 They retired to Westhorpe near Marlow and George once again became the MP for Buckingham, a ‘rotten borough’ in the control of the Marquis.
-Maria died in 1834, George survived another 15 years living his last days at Waddesdon House in the same village.
-Both are buried in the churchyard at St John the Baptist, Little Marlow, where she was a benefactress as is recorded on a plaque in the church.
+Maria died in 1834, George survived another 15 years.
+Both are buried in the churchyard at St John the Baptist, Little Marlow, where Maria was a benefactress as is recorded on a plaque in the church.

 Sources: the story of Maria, Lady Nugent, and all pictures are taken from different editions of Lady Nugent’s Journal of her Residence in Jamaica from 1801 to 1805, including from Philip Wright’s introductory biography.
+The quotation about the price of sugar is taken from ‘Here, There and Everywhere’ by Lord Frederick Hamilton and may have been edited out of the published Journal.
+The Napoleon anecdote is taken from Lady Nugent’s her later, unpublished, India journal.
 The picture of Lady Nugent is by John Downman.
-The Napoleon anecdote is taken from her later, unpublished, India journal.